clearlinux/clear-linux-documentation/source/clear-linux/guides/telemetrics/telem-guide.rst

 #.
 Before you install the telemetrics backend with the :file:`deploy.sh` script
    file in the next step, here is an explanation of the options to be specified:

-   * *-a install* to perform an install
+   * :command:`-a install` to perform an install
-   * *-d clr* to install to a |CL| distro
+   * :command:`-d clr` to install to a |CL| distro
-   * *-H localhost* to set the domain to localhost
+   * :command:`-H localhost` to set the domain to localhost

    .. caution::
       The :file:`deploy.sh` shell script has minimal error checking and makes several changes to your system.
 Be sure that the options you define on the cmdline are correct before proceeding.

 #.
 Run the shell script from the :file:`$HOME/telemetrics-backend/scripts`